Surgery Instructions

 After Surgery

 You will receive an eye shield from the Hospital/Surgery Center.
-Please wear this shield at bedtime and when napping for 1 week after your surgery.
+Please wear this shield until your post op appointment.

-You may drive 24 hours after surgery if the vision in your non-operative eye is good enough for Driver’s License Regulations.
+You may drive 24 hours after surgery if the vision in your non-operative eye is good enough for Driver’s License Regulations and you feel safe doing so.

-You may read, watch TV, shave, bathe, shower, and shampoo your hair.
+You may read, watch TV, shave, bathe, shower, and shampoo your hair as normal.

-Do not wear eye make-up or cream on or around your eye for 1 week.
+Do not wear eye make-up or creams on or around your eye for 1 week.

 Normal Symptoms after Surgery